kensanata/hex-mapping/README.md

 0101 dark-green trees village
 ```

-The description will be generated from any tables that exist:
+The description will be generated from any tables that match:

 * dark-green
-* dark-green trees
-* dark-green village
-* trees dark-green
 * trees
-* trees village
-* village dark-green
-* village trees
 * village

-It would make sense to just provide tables for "trees" and
+It would make sense to just provide tables for "trees" and "village",
-"village", for example.
+for example.

 Tables looks like this: